darthwalsh/bin/apps/keybindings.md

 - Full list: https://support.apple.com/en-us/102650
 - [ ] What other keyboard movements? #macbook

+Also, anything with `CTRL+CMD` won't work on other OS where these are semantically the same key

 Also, lots of keyboard shortcuts are mapped globally by default. e.g. chrome devtools inspector (maybe CMD+OPTION+I) might be mapped to Mail... (or to iTerm, huh...?)
 1. Open System Preferences
 2. Select Keyboard